-Workplace-based assessments are mandatory for all StRs appointed to one of the following from August 2007:
+Workplace-based assessments are mandatory for all StRs appointed to:

 - a.
 A specialty training programme with a National Training Number (NTN) - b.
-Fixed Term Specialty Training Appointment (FTSTA) - c.
-Locum Appointment for Training (LAT).
+A Locum Appointment for Training (LAT).

-Workplace-based assessment tools used in medical virology are:
+The following are the workplace-based assessment tools used in chemical pathology:

 - case-based discussion (CbD)

 - direct observation of practical skills (DOPS)

+- evaluation of clinical events (ECE)

+- mini clinical evaluation exercise (Mini-CEX)

 - Link to multi-source feedback (MSF)